 Anyone looking for a basic education in using DNA to better understand family genealogy will find a readable, comprehensive guidebook in Bettinger’s new book.
 And any genealogist wanting to know how to use DNA testing to further extend pedigree lines, confirm kinship, or solve common surname brick-wall problems will find extensive examples, worksheets, and resources.

 I confess, I’m not a “science” person.
 Numbers, percentages, and decimal points give me the chills.
-Thankfully, The Family Tree Guide to DNA Testing and Genetic Genealogy makes sense to me, logically introducing DNA basics and debunking eleven myths about DNA testing — what it can, and cannot accomplish.
+Thankfully, Family Tree Guide to DNA Testing and Genetic Genealogy, Second Edition makes sense to me, logically introducing DNA basics and debunking eleven myths about DNA testing — what it can, and cannot accomplish.

 The author then goes on to introduce ethical considerations which deserve to be carefully considered before testing.
 As more genealogists, and their family members, jump on the DNA testing bandwagon, more people are discovering shocking surprises when test results don’t align with paper records or family lore.
 Responsible genealogists and caring family members need to understand how DNA can shake family trees, so they can inform test subjects of the potential for learning unexpected information.